“Papa, mama, I want to go for my dreams.” If your child says this to you, what would be your response to them?

 “Through this simple act of high-fiving strangers, we wanted to empower our students that no matter how small or young they may be, they have the ability to make a positive impact in a person’s life through their actions.”
 Yew Kiin explains.

 Values cannot be merely taught through stories and worksheets; they are taught through examples and modelling.
 Lessons are brought out of the classroom to anchor this point.
-When children arrive at the school, they exchange high fives with their parents and teachers.
+When children arrive at school, they exchange high fives with their parents and teachers.

 At the end of each session, the school staff does the same.
 Indeed as TNAP was speaking to Yew Kiin and Dawn, two teachers came into the office to say goodbye Dreamkids-style, with a big smile and a high five.
 Mother Kuniko Kaneko, whose son is currently attending Nursery 2 at Dreamkids adds, “The teachers provide great care for individual needs of each student and my son likes to go school every morning.
 The facilities are very clean and stylish too.”